 A good, local garden nursery is a great resource for plant information.
 If they are growing and propagating the plants in your zone, be sure to ask for their best tips and plant recommendations.

 The beauty of delphiniums is their tall stature and mass of blooms.
-I have the best luck when I grow delphiniums in a sheltered location (here in Ontario, Canada, zone 6b) where they are protected from strong winds.
+I have the best luck when I grow delphiniums in a sheltered location (here in Ontario, Canada, zone 6b) where they are protected from strong winds and direct, hot summer sun.
 A strong wind won’t kill the plant but it can snap the flowers off, which defeats the purpose of growing them (unless you want accidentally-cut flowers).

 Another method is to take ‘basal’ root cuttings in spring.
 This involves partially digging up the plant and taking a section of the roots for propagating in a container.
 There’s a specific window of time for this which I famously forget about each spring.

-For germination by seed, in autumn, toss some seeds in your garden bed, cover them lightly with soil, mark the spot, and leave them to germinate in spring.
+For germination by seed outdoors as nature does it, in autumn, toss some seeds in your garden bed, cover them lightly with soil, mark the spot, and leave them to germinate in spring.

-This article shares more info on propagating delphiniums.
-If you plan to grow from seeds indoor, see this tip for getting delphinium seeds to sprout faster.
+If you plan to start your delphinium seeds indoors see these tips for getting delphinium seeds to sprout faster using cold stratification.

-The trick is to cut them back after first flowering.
-When the late spring flowers have started to fade, trim most of the flower stalks down to the ground, leaving the surrounding growth.
+When the late spring flowers have started to fade, trim most of the flower stalks down to their lowest adjoining main stalk.
 You should get a second set of flowers before fall frosts set in.
-You can read more about this method here.

-Yes.
+First, choose delphiniums that have traits that withstand wind.
 There are some dwarf varieties with nice thick stems and dense flower heads.
 Look for the Delphinium Blue Fountains Group.
-They are one of my top favourites with their gorgeous blue colours.
+They are one of my top favorites with their gorgeous blue colors.

 ~Melissa the Empress of Dirt ♛